How our panels work

 - Are the facts proven or not?

-- Is the fitness to practise of the nurse or midwife currently impaired?
+- Is the fitness to practise of the nurse, midwife or nursing associate currently impaired?

 - What sanctions (restrictions) are required to protect the health and wellbeing of the public, maintain public confidence in the professions and uphold proper professional standards?